XUANTIE-RV/riscv-matrix-extension-spec/README.md

-# RISC-V Matrix Extension Specification
+# RISC-V Matrix Extension Specification Proposal V0.6.0

 ## Introduction
 This is a matrix extension proposal for AI applications under RISC-V architecture.
 The extension is currently at version 0.6.0.
 Compared to the last version, there are following updates: